SoftwareEngr-CPE461/Group-1/README.md

-# Group-1
+# Group 1

-CGPA and Transcript and software written in C
+## CGPA and Transcript and software written in C

 # List of Contributors and their Matriculation Numbers:man_technologist: